benreeve1984/ronin/README.md

 ---

-*Ronin: Your silent, efficient coding companion* 🥷
+*Ronin: Your intelligent CLI agent—executing tasks, not generating code* 🥷